 Many homeowners choosing to build a home theater must choose a plasma TV or a projection TV.
 While a plasma TV is easier to use and doesn't require separate space for the screen and the projector, projection TVs provide a larger, high quality picture for less money.
 Projection TVs are especially nice for homeowners trying reproduce the feeling of being at a cinema.

 When discussing TV repair, plasma and projection TVs also have relative advantages and disadvantages.
 Not only are projection TVs cheaper than their plasma counterparts, projection TV repair is typically a cheaper fix.
-Plasma TVs involve fairly complicated electronics that can require equally sophisticated electronic diagnostic equipment.
+Plasma TVs involve fairly complicated electronics that can require equally sophisticated and costly electronic diagnostic equipment.
 This tends to make them, on average, more expensive to repair.
 While cheaper, projection TV repair is a much more common phenomenon.
 The majority of problems associated with projection TVs can be fixed by replacing the electronic components that regulate voltage (resistors, transistors, and capacitors).
 These replacement parts may cost more than peanuts to fix, but they usually don't require the same technical or diagnostic skills of plasma TVs.

 New plasma TVs in particular keep their color integrity for longer than ever before.
 Burnt-in images are becoming less and less of a problem as well with newer technologies and use guidelines.
 You may not be able to play video games for hours on end, but today?s plasma TVs are more reliable than ever.